 A varied natural environment and a wealth of clubs and activities ensure that Örnsköldsvik has something for everyone.

 Many people in Örnsköldsvik are involved with sport.
-The local ice hockey team, Modo, plays at the Fjällräven Centre arena, at elite level.
+The local ice hockey team, Modo, plays at the Fjällräven Centre arena.
 Furthermore, the town has halls for football, hockey, curling as well as Skyttis Sport Centre for training in athletics and cross country skiing.
 The popular adventure pool centre, Paradiset, has a spa and a sauna.

 There are swimming pools, ice rinks, and illuminated jogging paths in several locations.

 Regardless of whereabouts in the Municipality you live, you are always close to nature.
 We have woodland paths and trails, ski trails and ski slopes.
 The sea, lakes and rivers encourage fishing, bathing and boating activities.